We really look forward to seeing you out on a group walk before too long.

-After many years of providing us with interesting and popular short Sunday walks, often accessible by public transport Jean P is retiring and we are looking for someone else to volunteer to coordinate these walks.
-If you feel you could spare the time (there are only 3 programme booklets a year) the Tony U would be pleased to hear from you.
+We are looking for someone to volunteer to coordinate these walks.
+If you feel you could spare the time then Linda Harland would be pleased to hear from you.

 There has recently been comment in the media about dogs and the problems they may cause to ground nesting birds during the breeding season.
 The advice from the Ramblers is that dogs can be prohibited from areas where birds are ground nesting, and that walk leaders should explain this in advance in the walks programme by stating that a particular walk is “Not suitable for dogs” or “Dogs on leads please”.
 In fact, the Ramblers recommends that dogs are kept under close control at all times, and kept on a lead on roads, near livestock or sensitive wildlife, where the terrain requires careful footwork and wherever the law or other official regulations require it.
 If walk leaders discover that ground nesting birds may be an issue after the programme has been printed, please ensure that dog owners are aware at the start of the walk and that they take the necessary action.
 And, please clean up after your dog.

 We do also ocassionally send emails to Bromley Ramblers who have given us their email address.
 Note this is quite seperate from the email address the Ramblers hold for you.
 If you wish to receive these emails please you would go to the Mailing List Page and follow the simple instructions to add yourself to the list.
 You can also remove yourself there at any time as well if you wish.